Do you live in an area which receives a lot of tourists, or is receiving a growing number of them every year?

 Step 2: Get Insured

 If you’re doing something which involves guiding people and there’s any potential for injury or loss, you’ll always need insurance to cover yourself.
-Assess your options thoroughly, and look into public liability insurance and group coverage.
+Assess your options thoroughly, and look into public liability insurance and group coverage and find the right insurance package for your business needs but make sure the insurance quote is reasonable enough.
 This is a step you don’t want to miss.

 Step 3: Connect with Potential Buyers